AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

 Dynamic semantics:

 The evaluation of an interpolated_string_literal begins with the creation of a text buffer of a type descended from Strings.Text_Buffers.Root_Buffer_Type (see A.4.12), followed by a sequence of procedure invocations as determined by the sequence of interpolated_string_elements appearing in the interpolated_string_literal, as follows:

 - When one or more elements that are not interpolated_expressions are encountered in the sequence:

    - A Wide_Wide_String formed from the
      corresponding Wide_Wide_Characters is added to the text buffer using Wide_Wide_Put;

-- When an interpolated_expression is encountered:
+- When an interpolated_expression is encountered, the expression is evaluated, and then:

    - If the
      type of the expression has a user-specified Put_Image aspect, or if the type is not itself a string or character type none of whose enumeration literals are identifiers, then the Put_Image attribute procedure of the type is invoked, with actual parameters being the buffer created earlier and the result of evaluating the expression;

-   - If the type is numeric or has a specified Integer_Literal or Real_Literal aspect, then prior to invoking Put_Image, the Trim_White_Space flag (see below) is set on the text buffer:
+      - If the type is numeric or has a specified Integer_Literal or Real_Literal aspect, then prior to invoking Put_Image, the Trim_White_Space flag (see below) is set on the text buffer;

-   - If the type of the expression is a string or character type none of whose enumeration literals are identifiers, then the individual characters are converted to the corresponding Wide_Wide_Character, and added to the text buffer using Wide_Wide_Put;
+   - If the type of the expression is a string or character type none of whose enumeration literals are identifiers, then the individual characters of the result of evaluating the expression are converted to the corresponding Wide_Wide_Character, and added to the text buffer using Wide_Wide_Put;

+- When an additional quoted string is encountered:

+   - The New_Line procedure of the text buffer is invoked before processing the next quoted string;

-- Finally, the Wide_Wide_Get function of the text buffer is invoked which returns a Wide_Wide_String, which is used as follows:
+- Once all quoted strings have been processed, the Wide_Wide_Get function of the text buffer is invoked which returns a Wide_Wide_String, which is used as follows:

    - If the expected type is Wide_Wide_String, then this is the result.
    - If the expected type has a String_Literal aspect, then this result is passed to the function identified by the String_Literal aspect, to produce the value of the expected type.